AI & Agents

 Best For: Managing massive CAD, BIM, and visualization files without local storage limits.

 The single biggest problem for AI in architecture is file size.
 Most LLMs fail on large files, and local agents struggle with limited disk space.
-The Fast.io skill fixes this by giving your agent a dedicated cloud workspace.
+The Fast.io skill fixes this by giving your agent a dedicated cloud workspace with 19 consolidated MCP tools.

 What it does:

-• Stores unlimited project files: Agents can upload and retrieve files up to multiple individually, with multiple of free storage.
+- Stores unlimited project files: Agents can upload and retrieve files up to 1GB individually, with 50GB of free storage.

 Why it matters for architects: You can tell your agent to "Archive all renderings from last week to the 'Client Presentation' folder" or "Find the zoning report in the project drive."
 It works directly with your existing file structure.